 During the pre-reception cocktails (other beverages were also served) and canapés, there were white couches and ottomans placed outside in the garden where the guests were seated while chatting and enjoying the food and drinks, while we were away taking photo's with the bridal party.

-My handsome husband wore a 3-piece tailor-made charcoal suit, designed and made by GD Suits in Cape Town, with a white cotton shirt, a mauve silk pocket square and bow tie, brown belt and dark brown shoe.
-He finished off his handsome look with Yves Saint Laurent Cologne.
+My handsome husband wore a 3-piece tailor-made charcoal suit, with a white cotton shirt, a mauve silk pocket square and bow tie, brown belt and a dark brown shoe.
+My husband designed his own suit, and had it made by Gareth Designer Suits in Cape Town.
+He finished off his handsome look with the Yves Saint Laurent Cologne.

 The groom and groomsmen's accessories were made by Master Tailors in Cape Town, which was given to the groomsmen as gifts from the groom, along with cool socks.